axibase/atsd/api/network/message.md

 ```

 * If time fields are omitted, the record is inserted with the current server time.
-* **Message text or at least one tag is required, otherwise the message will be dropped silently.**
+* **Message text or at least one tag is required, otherwise the message is dropped silently.**
 * Entity name, tag names are case-**insensitive** and are converted to lower case when stored.
 * Tag values and message text are case-**sensitive** and are stored as submitted.